Preparing Quantum Backflow States by Large Momentum Transfer: Theory

 \section{Theory}

-As shown in Fig.\ref{Schematics}, we start with a cloud of cold BEC of 2-level atom in a dipole trap follwed by launching upward as in standard atom interferometry.
-Upon launching, a splitting pulse is applied to the cloud and separates it into two arms; the total state can be written as $\ket{\Psi}=c_f\ket{\Psi_f}+c_b\ket{\Psi_b}$.
-The $\ket{\Psi_b}$ arm has atoms in excited internal state and later exhibits LMT, gaining momentum via each laser pulse and propagates freely between pulses; the $\ket{\Psi_f}$ arm has atoms with ground internal state and undergoes free fall.
+As shown in Fig.~\ref{Schematics}, we begin with a cloud of cold two-level atoms in a Bose--Einstein condensate confined in a dipole trap and launched upward, as in a standard atom-interferometric sequence.
+Shortly after launch, a splitting pulse is applied to the condensate, creating two interferometer arms.
+The total state can then be written as the coherent superposition

-The two arms encounter in the end and interfere, results in a quantum backflow state.
-By tuning pulse sequence after the splitting pulse, the negative probability flux and critical density can be tuned beyond literature value \cite{palmero2013detecting} with the cost of small cloud density modulation wavelength.

-This framework consists of a calculation of state evolutions between laser pulses i.e.free evolutions under free fall, state modification during laser pulses and Backflow flux in the end of the sequence, we describe them in section A, B and C below.
+where \(\ket{\Psi_f}\) and \(\ket{\Psi_b}\) denote the two arms after the splitter.
+The arm \(\ket{\Psi_f}\) remains in the ground internal state and subsequently undergoes free fall, while the arm \(\ket{\Psi_b}\) is transferred to the excited internal state and is later addressed by a large-momentum-transfer (LMT) pulse sequence, i.e., a sequence of light pulses designed to impart multiple photon recoils and thereby produce a larger momentum separation between the two interferometer arms.

+The LMT sequence consists of multiple laser pulses, generally applied in alternating directions.
+As the atomic wave packet passes through this pulse array in time, the pulses drive stimulated absorption and emission processes, as illustrated schematically in Fig.~\ref{fig:lmt_pulse_timing}.
+Each pulse can therefore change both the internal state and the momentum of the addressed atoms.
+The amount of transferred population is controlled by the pulse area, or equivalently by the pulse duration.
+In particular, a $\pi$ pulse transfers the entire addressed population to the other internal state, whereas a $\pi/2$ pulse creates an equal superposition of the two internal states.

+After the splitting pulse, only one arm is subjected to the subsequent LMT sequence, so that its momentum is tailored by a controlled series of recoils while the other arm evolves freely.
+The two arms later overlap and interfere, thereby forming the final candidate backflow state.
+By tuning the pulse sequence after the initial splitter, one can control the relative arm amplitudes and the final momentum separation, and hence tune both the probability current and the associated critical density.
+In this way, the present protocol extends the single-pulse scheme of Ref.~\cite{palmero2013detecting} within a more flexible interferometric setting.

+The theoretical description of this protocol consists of three parts: free evolution of the condensate between laser pulses, state modification during each pulse, and evaluation of the final probability current and critical-density criterion after recombination.
+We discuss these in Secs.~II A--II C.